Report problems or contribute information

 Carlisle, Cumbria CA3 8TP

-- Recent publications on the Bewcastle village website, and some other information on our Bewcastle Heritage Society page.
+- Recent publications on the Bewcastle village website (archived copy), and some other information on our Bewcastle Heritage Society page.

 - Listed here are several valuable sources not believed to be generally available or currently in print.
 Copies may, however, be occasionally found at used book sellers or through book search agents.
 All are believed to be on hand at the Carlisle Public Library and/or at the County Record Office at the Carlisle Castle.